 About:

 Bougainvillea is a beautiful, flowering evergreen shrub.
-It’s commonly grown against fences and walls where it can reach up to about 12 feet in height.
+It’s commonly grown against fences and walls that can reach about 12 feet in height.
 However, it can also grow standing alone in a garden bed.
 Bougainvillea blooms in swathes of vibrant purple bracts.
 In warm zones, it will bloom intermittently throughout the year.
 In cooler climates, blossoms will only appear in spring and summer.
-Full blooms require well-draining soil, bright sun, and warm weather.

 Growing Zones: | 9 to 11 |